GasInfinity/nzfat/README.md

 ## 📝 TODO

 ### Small TODO's
+- [ ] Update to zig 0.14.0

 - [x] Searching for 1 free entry in a directory (a.k.a: Short filename only)
 - [x] Searching for a free cluster linearly
 - [x] Deletion of files and directories
-- [x] Short filename alternatives when using a VFAT `FatFilesystem`
+- [x] Short filename alternatives for functions when using a VFAT `FatFilesystem`
 - [x] Searching for N free clusters for file and directory creation
 - [x] Allocate new directory entries if no entries found and not in root (FAT12/16 only)
+- [x] Allocate clusters for files
-- [ ] Creation of directory entries with LFN entries if needed
+- [x] Creation of files and directories with short names
+- [x] API to modify dates and times and attributes in entries
+- [ ] API for reading and writing file contents
-- [ ] Searching for N free entries in a directory
+- [ ] Searching for N free entries in a directory and creation of directory entries with LFN entries if needed.
+- [ ] Create fat formatted media
+- [ ] Utility check and 'fix' fat filesystem
-- [x] API to allocate clusters for files
+- [ ] Utility to write files given a buffer (a.k.a: writeAllBytes)
+- [ ] Comptime utility function to create directories and files given a comptime known path (Really useful!)
-- [ ] API to modify dates and times and attributes in entries
+- [ ] Comptime utility function to search for directories and files given a comptime known path (Really useful!)

 ### Big TODO's
+- [x] Reorganize/rename things
+- [ ] Behaviour tests
+- [ ] Rewrite codepage name handling
+- [ ] Rewrite UCS-2 name handling

 - [ ] Implement some sort of I/O cache?
 Or leave it to the BlockDevice implementation?
 - [ ] Some sort of cache strategy for FAT entries if requested.
-- [ ] Reorganize/rename and API Freeze
+- [ ] API Freeze